 Why did you choose to setup the next piano school in Bristol?

 Bristol is a wonderful city and I've enjoyed getting to know it better.
-Bristol is very similar to Brighton in many ways.
-The people are very welcoming and friendly.
-There's a strong musical heartbeat here with many excellent community based projects.
-Bristol is also very supportive for new businesses so that has made things easier.
+Bristol is very similar to Brighton in many ways; the people are very welcoming and friendly.
+There's a strong musical heartbeat here with many excellent community focused projects.
+Bristol is also very supportive for new businesses and that has been very welcome.
 I am delighted to say that I have found a number of excellent teachers already.

-We are now providing piano tuition all over Bristol but aim to focus on the town centre first.
-Areas such as Gloucester road, Montpelier, Redland, Cotham, Clifton and Temple Meads to name a few.
+We are now providing piano tuition all over Bristol.
+Areas such as Gloucester road, Montpelier, Redland, Cotham, Clifton and Temple Meads and Keynsham to name a few.

 What is a great piano teacher?

-There are many different requirements needed to be an excellent piano teacher.
+In order to be an excellent piano teacher, there are variety of different skillsets that are needed.
 We look for good listeners, who are friendly, with the necessary skills and location, to provide you piano tuition.
 The ability to deliver the above in a structured and reliable manner will give our students the necessary environment to develop in a positive manner.
 Our piano teachers must welcome feedback and be dedicated learners themselves.
 We believe that healthy learning is born out of positive relationships.
 All of our teachers must be good at what they do but primarily, they must make you feel welcome.